tokio-rs/website/content/blog/2022-10-announcing-async-backtrace.md

 [crates.io]: https://crates.io/crates/async-backtrace

-In synchronous, multi-threaded applications, you can inspect the state of your applications simply by viewing stack traces of all running tasks.
-However, this approach breaks down for most asynchronous Rust applications, since suspended tasks — tasks that are not actively being polled — are invisible to traditional stack traces.
+In synchronous, multi-threaded applications, you can investigate deadlocks by inspecting stack traces of all running threads.
+Unfortunately, this approach breaks down for most asynchronous Rust applications, since suspended tasks — tasks that are not actively being polled — are invisible to traditional stack traces.
 The async-backtrace crate fills this gap, allowing you see the state of these hidden tasks.

 ## Getting Started